-- You can exclude the Amazon Kindle and Apple iBooks store from the group of 63 distribution outlets.
+- You can exclude the Amazon Kindle and Apple iBooks store.
 Also note that they do not as yet distribute to the Google Play Books sore.

 - If you have provided any e-books to Amazon for the Kindle in the past 12 months Ingram will not be able to provide service to Kindle through the IngramSpark program.

 - If you currently have eBook content available on Apple, you will need to remove those eBooks from the iBooks store prior to uploading those same titles into IngramSpark.
 Also note that any reviews or ratings of that content will not transfer when your titles reappear in the iBooks store.

 - Fixed layout EPUBs will only be available on Apple, Kobo, BookShout, and Libreka.
 Barnes and Noble accepts fixed layout EPUBs for children’s books only.